 At the beginning of a shift, each Scouter is provided with a list of randomly selected test locations, which have been selected in advance using an algorithm.
-Mobile network performance is measured while driving and driving.
+Mobile network performance is measured while driving and walking, and at indoor locations.